surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hidden Filters

-The data can also be retrieved based on the applied hidden filters, this hidden filters are visible in the list of filter expression but are not visible while retrieving the data in data section.
+The data can also be retrieved based on the applied hidden filters.

+> Note : this hidden filters are visible in the list of filter expression but are not visible while retrieving the data in data section.
 To carry out this function you can follow the following steps;

 **a.** Apply hidden filters to data fields in dimensions.